eriknyquist/nedry/README.rst

        $ python -m twitch_monitor_discord_bot

-       [2021-09-19 16:44:40,468][INFO][config:141]: saving configuration to default_bot_config.json
        Created default config file 'default_bot_config.json', please add required parameters

 #.
 Most of the behaviours of this bot can be configured via discord messages while the
-   bot is up and running, but there are a few parameters that need to be set in the configuration file first, to get the bot talking.
+   bot is up and running, but there are a few parameters that need to be set in the configuration file first, to get the bot talking to twitch and to your discord server.
 Populate these required parameters in the .json file:

    #. ``twitch_client_id``: Twitch client ID must be entered here as a string.
       You must have a twitch account, and register an application to obtain a client ID for your application.